owncast/owncast.github.io/content/docs/troubleshooting.md

 The chat is only enabled when a stream is active.
 This is to stop drive-by spammy chat messages by people when no stream is taking place.

+If you're using nginx (or possibly other web proxies) in front of your Owncast instance make sure it is configured properly to support websockets.
+By default it does not pass along the websocket properly.
+Please visit [the nginx documentation](https://nginx.org/en/docs/http/websocket.html) to make sure websocket support is configured properly to support Owncast chat.

 ## Misc video issues

 If you're running into random video stability issues make sure you're running a supported version of ffmpeg.
 [Download ffmpeg 4.1.5 or above](https://ffmpeg.org/download.html).